Small Modular Reactors (SMRs)

-At 50 MWe (gross), the NuScale Power ModuleTM is the smallest of the light-water SMRs, broadening its market reach and application to markets that require smaller sizes and for customers who wish to make smaller investments in nuclear power.
+At up to 60 MWe (gross), the NuScale Power ModuleTM is the smallest of the light-water SMRs, broadening its market reach and application to markets that require smaller sizes and for customers who wish to make smaller investments in nuclear power.

 NuScale’s small size and simple design eliminates many of the large and complex systems (e.g., pumps, motors, valves, piping) found in today’s nuclear power plants and other SMR designs.
 As a result, NuScale’s plant is safer, and less expensive to build and operate.